jmather/shellyjs/README.md

     http://localhost:5100/core.html?api=api.app

-By default the api files loaded once.
-During development you can set MODULE_CACHE=false and the api file will reload each call.
+By default the API files are loaded once on first use.
+During development set MODULE_CACHE=false and the API files will be reload each call.

 ## Features